Energy-Saving Tips to Keep Your Home Cozy This Winter

 6. Check for Air Leaks

-Cold air has a sneaky way of getting into your home.
-When this happens, you’ll want to crank up the heater, but by addressing any leaks you’ll help stop the problem at its source.
+Cold air tends to have some sly ways of getting into your home.
+When this happens, it’s natural to want to crank up the heater, but by looking for and addressing any leaks, you can stop the problem at its source instead.

 Check the frames of your doors and windows to make sure there are no holes or tears in the seals surrounding them.
-These rubber parts are small but mighty when it comes to letting in unwanted breezes.
+These rubber parts are small but mighty when it comes to letting in unwanted drafts.
 They can easily be replaced or fixed if you find any tears, so take the time to check them out as outside temperatures drop.
+For an added layer of draft protection, you may also want to buy door draft stoppers to install along the bottom of doors.
+Or, make your own by filling a fabric tube with rice or beans.

 7. Lower Your Water Temperature